Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Touring Planty Park in Summer| ©Soon Keat Ong

 However, Krakow's summer also has some downsides for travellers.
 For a start, this is the busiest time of year for tourists.
 The crowds in some places will be constant and, for example, will make it difficult to see the fabulous sights of the Market Square or to see Krakow's best churches in peace and quiet.
+Of course, the high season also brings with it a significant increase in prices, both for flights and accommodation.

-What to do in summer
+What to do if you travel in summer

 Daniłowicza Well in the Salt Mines| ©Aleksandr Zykov